karlicoss/bleanser/README.md

 Sidenote: in particular this is describing how `--multiway` finds redundant files, see [`options.md`](./doc/options.md) for more info

+For a longer discussion of the design rationale and how bleanser relates to backup retention/deduplication/compaction tools, see [`design.md`](./doc/design.md)

 ## How it works

 This has `Normaliser`s for different data sources (see [modules](src/bleanser/modules)), and generally follows a pattern like this: